agentOrange002/wp4/content/projects/BCP.md

 showInProjects: true
 ---

-Designed and developed the JSOGen BCP Tool Application, a sales order management system which allow users to manage orders, invoicing, transactions and informations of the customer
+Designed and developed the JSOGen BCP Tool Application, a sales order management system which allow users to manage orders, invoicing, transactions and informations of the customers.